 The kitchen is available to be used for other events.
-Please contact the St. Therese Events Kitchen coordinator, Elizabeth Yates (elizabeth.yates@students.iti.ac.at), to reserve the space for use.
+Please contact the St. Therese Events Kitchen coordinator, Sarah Laville (sarah.laville@students.iti.ac.at), to reserve the space for use.

 10.11.3 LAUNDRY FACILITIES (WASCHKÜCHE)

 St. Thomas and St. Therese Buildings each have a laundry room with washers and driers on the ground floor.
 They are free of charge to use.